GuilhermeHRS/GuilhermeHRS/README.md

 <h2>Hi there!
 I’m Guilherme Henrique || @GuilhermeHRS</h2>

-🌱 I’m currently studying Python and Power Bi to data analytics
+🌱 I’m currently studying Python and Power BI to data analytics

 💞️ I’m looking to collaborate on developers and people which wants to learn